SvenErikLarsen/AHK-Telegram-Translation/README.md

 CTRL+SHIFT+C => Quick search all apps strings for current selection
 >-copies your current text selection
--opens a new tab on https://translations.telegram.org (faster for search in all apps)
--pastes the string in the search input and hit enter
+-opens a new tab and qucikly searches for the string in the translation platform

 Thanks to @BnK970 for helping out!